Enniskillen Castle is home to Fermanagh County Museum

 On the waterfront

 Enniskillen splits the great lake in two, dividing it into Upper and Lower Lough Erne.
 It used to be the seat of Fermanagh’s powerful chieftains, the Maguires, who kept their own private navy of 1,500 boats to patrol the expansive waters.

 Their Enniskillen Castle was the perfect place from which to spot approaching troublemakers – though today it houses the Fermanagh County Museum and the regimental museum of the Royal Inniskilling Fusiliers.

 More recent residents include literary greats, Oscar Wilde and Samuel Beckett, who attended Enniskillen’s famous Portora Royal School.
-They weren’t true Enniskilliners, however – for that honour, locals say you must be born “between the bridges” on the town’s core island: the
+They weren’t true Enniskilliners, however – for that honor, locals say you must be born “between the bridges” on the town’s core island: the

 Inis Ceithleann from which it takes its name.